Scholarship Honors Two Outstanding Mentors

 Robert W. Kirk DVM '46 and Dr. William E. Hornbuckle Scholarship Fund Challenge

 Your gift could help mold the next Bob Kirk, DVM or “Horn” at Cornell.
-In celebration of the opening of the College’s Small Animal Community Practice, the College’s Alumni Association is offering a matching challenge grant – dollar for dollar up to $20,000 – to alumni to create a permanent scholarship in honor of mentors Robert W. Kirk DVM '46 and William E. Hornbuckle.
+In celebration of the opening of the College’s Small Animal Community Practice in 2018, the College’s Alumni Association offered a matching challenge grant – dollar for dollar up to $20,000 – to alumni to create a permanent scholarship in honor of mentors Robert W. Kirk DVM '46 and William E. Hornbuckle.

-This scholarship honors the outstanding teaching and mentoring provided by Kirk and Horn, as they were affectionately known, over six decades, and will provide financial assistance to students interested in practicing primary care.
+This scholarship honors the outstanding teaching and mentoring provided by Kirk and Horn, as they were affectionately known, over six decades, and provides financial assistance to students interested in practicing primary care.

 Ready to make a gift?
 Click here.